 What you can do

-It's also helpful to prepare a list of questions ahead of time so you can make the most of your time together with your baby's doctor.
+It's also helpful to prepare a list of questions ahead of time so that you can make the most of your time together with your baby's doctor.
 Here's a sampling of questions you might want to ask:

 In addition to the questions that you've prepared to ask your baby's doctor, don't hesitate to ask questions that may come up during your appointment.